dlockett133/team-page-generator/README.md

 - GitHub Username (Engineers Only)
 - School (Interns Only)

+After creating each employee's profile, you will be prompted to "add" another employee (Engineer or Intern), if you select `Add an engineer`or `Add an intern` you will be prompted the question above.
+If you select `Finish building my team`, your html page will be generated.

 ![Team Page Generator HTML page title "My Team" that feature 3 boxes listing employees names](./Assets/Team-Page-Generator.png)

 ## License